m3tti/borkweb/README.md

 ## Get started
 borkweb only needs babashka to get started.
 To run the template just do a `bb -m core` and you are good to go.
+Make sure you have a postgres database at hand find documentation for that down below.
+If you need a postgres db there is a docker-compose.yaml there.
+Start it up as always `docker-compose up -d`.

 ### CLJS
 borkweb provides already everything you need to get started with cljs no need for any bundler or anything else.